Research InterestsAdaptive Immunity, Infectious Diseases, T-cells

 Another aspect of our work has been to investigate the role of TNFR signaling in lymphocyte survival.
 We showed that the signaling adaptor TRAF1 was critical for the survival of activated T cells (11, 12).
 However, others had shown TRAF1 is a negative regulator of immunity.
 Recently we resolved this paradox by showing that TRAF1 is a positive regulator of classical NF-κB signaling downstream of 4-1BB In T cells, but negatively regulates the alternative NF-κB and cytokine productions in anti-CD3 activated T cells (13).
 Current projects in our lab are investigating the role of TRAF1 in several human diseases, including cancer, autoimmunity and HIV.

-Our research is funded by the Canadian Institutes for Health Research and the Canadian Cancer Society.
+Our research is funded by the Canadian Institutes for Health Research.

 Publications and Awards